stat6250-s17/course-questions-wiki/week-07/README.md

 [Course Textbook Chapter 11, Problem 1]
+- Question (kveng−stat6250): How does KEEP=option in the SET statement work?

 [Course Textbook Chapter 11, Problem 2]
+- Question (kveng−stat6250): Can we drop ordertime from the SET statement in this case?

 [Course Textbook Chapter 11, Problem 3]
+- Question (kveng−stat6250): Where does the FRIST and LAST temporary varaibles are stored?

 [Course Textbook Chapter 11, Problem 8]
+- Question (kveng−stat6250): What does "if last" referred to in this statement?

 [Course Textbook Chapter 11, Problem 9]
+- Question (kveng−stat6250): What is program data vector (PDV)?

 [basic_recipe_for_combining_data_vertically (from Week 7 Overview)]